kiniry/objective-c/s093751/Assignment2_2/README.md

  - ... how common aliasing is and how it is avoided compared to the OTLTYAFW.
 (Hint: The keyword here is "ownership".)

+Aliasing is when two or more pointers (e.g. references in C# and Java) refer to the same location or object.

+The design of Objective-C has been made in such a way that the programmer has to make sure to refer to the correct pointers/objects, otherwise the code will crash.
+In Java and C# these sort of references are usually not a problem, since pointers and such is not used as much.

 Alloc/init
 ----------